icoco/BunkerM/README.md

 | Windows | ✓ | ✓ | ✓ |
 | White Labeling | ✗ | ✗ | ✓ |

-## License

-This project is licensed under the **Creative Commons Attribution-NonCommercial 4.0 International (CC BY-NC 4.0)**.
-You are free to use, modify, and share this software **for non-commercial purposes only**.

 ## Support BunkerM Development